-Figure 8 The Concrete Singularity of the Human Agent
+Figure 8: The Concrete Singularity of the Human Agent.

-The diagram says that to do justice to the notion of 'human being', all three dimensions have to be addressed.
-As seen, the lowest one depicted is the behavioural one (NP), while the upper two (ED and CD) are developmental and define the essential humanity of social beings.
+(NP), while the upper two (ED and CD) are developmental and define the essential humanity of social beings.
 One cannot reduce 'human being' to the behavioural level without cutting it loose from its essential grounding, of being a transformational system unfolding over time.